 Now, this works only if the debtors have reason to believe they’re not going to get any money from you at all.
 This means that before the debt relief company can start negotiating, your account has to be past due, usually by more than 90 days.

 During the time it takes for your account to become past due, it’s recommended that you be funneling those monthly payments into a savings account.
 This way, once the debt settlement company has done its work, you can make lump-sum payments, thereby holding up your end of the agreement and knocking out those debts for good.

 Is Debt Relief Legitimate?

 The concept of debt relief is absolutely legitimate and there are numerous legitimate debt relief companies out there.
 However, there are also plenty of scam companies around that will promise to help you, accept whatever fee you pay them, but leave you saddled with the debt and doing none of the work that was promised.
+Again, remember it is illegal for them to ask for a fee upfront.
 Check The Better Business Bureau’s Scam Tracker for scams if you’re looking into any kind of debt relief company.

 How Can I Tell the Difference Between a Legitimate Company or a Scam?

 Before you actually sign up with any of these companies, it may help to make sure they aren’t listed as a company currently under investigation with the Federal Trade Commission (FTC).
 The FTC has a list of debt relief companies who have actual cases against them, so if the one you’re considering is on that list, do NOT give them any money and report them immediately.
 You can check the FTC’s list and also see any news regarding these cases.

 A sure-fire way is if they ask for up-front fees without doing any of the work.